 - Working with voices, body percussion, instruments and ‘home-made’ resources

-- Can link to a broader range of cultural experiences (dance/art) and curriculum themes
+- Linked to a broader range of cultural experiences (dance/art) and curriculum themes

 c) A celebration event bringing the schools and students together online

-Would you like to get involved?
-Contact Judith: Judith.email@example.com
+Would you like to get involved in future programmes?
+Contact Judith: Judith.firstname.lastname@example.org

 Other work with special schools